michal-krzyzowski/bak/README.md

 # bak
-simple backup function for files and directories
+simple backup function for files and directories (Linux)

 How to:
 - save in .bashrc and source the file,